ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 ![distribution-table](./distribution-table.png)

-When we saw this table, we kind of shocked because the cpu consumption distribution wasn't like what we had thought of before.
+When we saw this table, we were kind of shocked because the cpu consumption distribution wasn't like what we had thought of before.
 It turned out that the amount of pods in the 10% resource population was huge.
 Insisting to use this methodology would bring numbers of pods dreadfully suffer from cpu insufficiencies.
 This proposition didn't work in our condition.

 ## Respecting Outliers